 Just this past year the farm stepped into the pork world with the addition of The Pig Adventure, and so far it has been a huge success.

-click image to zoomThis visual display depicts how farming has evolved and explains how modern practices ensure a safer environment for pigs and people.
 The Pig Adventure opened this past summer and for the month of July, Fair Oaks Farms saw 18,475 visitors to the agri-tourism portion, with many of those guests coming specifically to see The Pig Adventure.

 Leah Lentini, assistant manager of The Pig Adventure, shares that people who visit the facility will see three different barns.
 These barns include the farrowing barn, the breeding/gestation barn and the gilt developer unit.